Richard A. Jensen: Academic career

 Jensen studied in Chicago and wrote his master's thesis, The Covenant in The Deuteronomic and Priestly Traditions, under Robert J. Marshall.
 Jensen left Chicago in 1960 to study under Gerhard von Rad and Otto Piper at Princeton Theological Seminary.
 Jensen left his doctorate program after a year to become a professor and co-found the Mekana Yesus Seminary in Addis Ababa, Ethiopia, in 1962.
 Jensen returned to the United States in 1965 to teach at his alma mater Dana College.
-He returned to Wartburg Theological Seminary to teach from 1972–1981.
+He returned to Wartburg Theological Seminary to teach from 1972 to 1981.
 He briefly taught at Luther Seminary before leaving academia in 1982 to host the television and radio program, Lutheran Vespers.
 In 1997, Jensen was invited to become the first Axel Jacob and Gerde Maria Carlson Professor of Homiletics at Lutheran School of Theology at Chicago, a post he held until his retirement in 2002.
 Richard A. Jensen was also the Dean of the Doctorate of Ministry program sponsored by the Association of Chicago Theological Seminaries in the late 1980s.
 In 1986, Jensen along with his wife Bonnie, assisted with merging the American Lutheran Church and Lutheran Church in America into the Evangelical Lutheran Church in America.